jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2o.md

-+++
+---
-title=  "Monetary Policy"
+title: "Monetary Policy"
-date=  2020-01-14
+heading: "Chapter 2o of Book 2"
+date: 2020-01-15
-image=  "/covers/wn.jpg"
+image: "/covers/wn.jpg"
-description=  "In Yorkshire’s paper currencies, the payment of so small a sum as a sixpence required the note’s holder to bring the change of a guinea to the issuer" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2n" linkbtext=  "Chapter 2n" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-3a" linkftext=  "Chapter 3a" heading=  "Chapter 2o" icon=  "/icons/smith.png"
+description: "In Yorkshire’s paper currencies, the payment of so small a sum as a sixpence required the note’s holder to bring the change of a guinea to the issuer"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="99" >}} In Yorkshire’s paper currencies, the payment of so small a sum as a sixpence required the note’s holder to bring the change of a guinea to the issuer.

 This was very difficult for the holders of such notes.
 It must have degraded this currency below the value of gold and silver money.

 An Act of Parliament declared all such clauses unlawful.
 It suppressed, as in Scotland, all promissory notes payable to the bearer under 20 shillings value.